Tiny Rowland: Early life

 He was said to have been nicknamed "Tiny" by his nanny because he was a large child.
 In the 1930s, he was briefly involved with the Hitler Youth, but his father was firmly opposed to Hitler and moved his family to Britain in 1937 to escape Nazi Germany.

 He was sent to England, where he attended Churcher's College in Hampshire and acquired an upper-class British accent and mannerisms.
 His family settled in England in 1937.

 He then worked for his uncle's shipping business in the City of London.
-He took his uncle's surname, Rowland, shortly after the outbreak of World War II.
+He took his uncle's surname, Rowland, shortly after the outbreak of the Second World War.
 He was conscripted into the British Army, where he served with the Royal Army Medical Corps.
 As enemy aliens, his parents were interned on the Isle of Man, where his mother died.
 He himself was interned as an enemy alien after trying to arrange for the release of his father.